-The trim tab pump is located behind the aft wall inside the starboard console.
+The trim tab pump is located in the rigging area behind the aft wall inside the starboard console.
 The hydraulic fluid level should be checked on an annual basis or anytime there is evidence of a leak.

 USB CHARGING OUTLET